 The AI Agent race begins

-In early 2024, AI agents (automation via AI) was barely an emergent concept.
-By 2025, AI agents skyrocketed into the mainstream.
-Businesses began seeking ways to harness AI systems that autonomously perform work, and Relevance AI was positioned well to win this race.
+In early 2024, AI agents were barely an emergent concept.
+By 2025, they'd skyrocket into the mainstream.
+People began seeking ways to harness AI systems, and Relevance AI was well-positioned to capitalise on this shift.

 I was part of an ambitious project to create an AI agent marketplace, connecting users with agent builders.